Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 KPIs used:

-- Gross profit margin percentage:
+• Gross profit margin percentage:

 To calculate this KPI, you need to deduct the costs of all sold goods or services from your total revenue and divide it by the sales revenue.

-- Operating profit margin percentage:
+• Operating profit margin percentage:

-- Operating expense ratio:
+• Operating expense ratio:

 Operational effectiveness is another important metric that finance professionals need to take into account in order to improve and increase the company's profitability.

-In a simple gauge chart, where colors serve as a kind of a traffic light, you can instantly spot if your operating expenses are in a healthy ratio to the total revenue or if you need to adjust your operational costs.
+In a simple gauge chart, where colors serve as a kind of traffic light, you can instantly spot if your operating expenses are in a healthy ratio to the total revenue or if you need to adjust your operational costs.
 Essentially, if your operating expenses are low, the more profitability you can reach.

 2. Employee performance dashboard

 The next of our dynamic KPI reports examples is an employee dashboard that is talent-centric, as it offers a balanced mix of KPIs designed to benchmark employee performance over specific timeframes.
-This perfect storm of visual information helps HR managers monitor rates of absence while drilling into essential performance-based areas, including training costs, overtime worked, and overall productivity.
+This perfect storm of visual knowledge helps HR managers monitor rates of absence while drilling into essential performance-based areas, including training costs, overtime worked, and overall productivity.

 **click to enlarge**